archf/ansidoc/README.md

   -h, --help     show this help message and exit
   -v, --verbose  increase output verbosity
-  -V, --version  show program's version number and exit -d             dry run
+  -V, --version  show program's version number and exit -d, --dry-run  dry run
-  -s TARGET      (docs | README.md ) Create a symlink from PWD to TARGET.
-This is usefull when used from sphinx as
+  -s TARGET      (docs | README.md ) Create a symlink in PWD to TARGET.
+This is usefull when used from sphinx as you
-                 you cannot add relative entries such as '../*' in the toctree.
+                 cannot add relative entries such as '../*' in the toctree.
+If unspecified, no symlink is created
 ```

-### From sphinx
+## From sphinx

 You can import in your code and pass arguments similarly as you would do on the
 cli.